FriendlyUser/FriendlyUser/README.md

 - 🔭 I’m currently working on learning new things including C# and NLP
 - 🤔 I’m looking for help with creating games with flame for flutter
 - 📫 How to reach me: by email at davidli012345@gmail.com
-- ⚡ Fun fact: Hopefully I will be a millionaire from the stock market in 10 years.
+- ⚡ Fun fact: Quite interested in investing.